With preschool expulsion more common, comes push for greater support

 Now more recent research, in collaboration with Maine Children’s Growth Council and the National Center for Children in Poverty have found a trend in challenging and disruptive child behavior in childcare centers in Maine, resulting in children being removed from the programs.

-It found that 92% of teachers in Maine reported at least one child showing “challenging behavior” in the last 12 months.
-15% pulled the child out of the program entirely.
+It found that 92 percent of teachers in Maine reported at least one child showing “challenging behavior” in the last 12 months.
+Fifteen percent pulled the child out of the program entirely.

 “We have.
 It’s not too common for us, but sometimes we can’t meet the learning style of the child,” Tami Campbell said.